 Case StudySPOC Automation: DriveShield

-Six months after launch, SPOC had sold $4 million in warranties
+Six months after launch, SPOC had sold over $100,000 in warranties

 Awareness to Contemplation